Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 where $FC$ is the fully connected layer, $f_g$ is the average global pooling, $\sigma$ is the sigmoid operation.
 The main intuition is to choose the best representation of each channel in order to generate attention scores.

 \textbf{Efficient Channel Attention (ECA)~\cite{wang2020eca}} is based on squeeze $\&$ excitation network~\cite{hu2018squeeze} and aims to increase efficiency as well as decrease model complexity by removing the dimensionality reduction.
-ECA (see Fig~\ref{fig:channels}(g)) achieves cross-channel interaction locally through analyzing each channel and its $k$ neighbors, following channel-wise global average pooling but with no dimensionality reduction.
+ECA (see Fig~\ref{fig:channels}(g)) achieves cross-channel interaction locally by analyzing each channel and its $k$ neighbors, following channel-wise global average pooling but with no dimensionality reduction.
 ECA accomplishes efficient processing via fast 1D convolutions.
-The size $k$ represents the number of neighbors that can participate in one channel attention prediction \ie the coverage of local cross-channel interaction.
+The size $k$ represents the number of neighbors that can participate in one channel attention prediction, \ie the coverage of local cross-channel interaction.

 \textbf{Split-Attention Networks}: ResNest~\cite{zhang2020resnest}, a variant of ResNet~\cite{resnet}, uses split attention blocks as shown in Figure~\ref{fig:channels}(h).
-Attention is obtained by summing the inputs from previous modules and applying global pooling, passing through a composite function \ie convolutional layer-batch normalization-ReLU activation.
+Attention is obtained by summing the inputs from previous modules and applying global pooling, passing through a composite function, \ie convolutional layer-batch normalization-ReLU activation.
 The output is again passed through convolutional layers.
-Afterwards, a softmax is applied to normalize the values and then multiply them with the corresponding inputs.
+Afterward, a softmax is applied to normalize and multiply the values with the corresponding inputs.
 Finally, all the features are summed together.
 This mechanism is similar to the squeeze $\&$ excitation attention~\cite{hu2018squeeze}.
 ResNest is also a special type of squeeze $\&$ excitation where it squeezes the channels using average pooling and summing of the split channels.

 \textbf{Channel Attention in CBAM}: Convolutional Block Attention Module (CBAM)~\cite{woo2018cbam} employs channel attention and exploits the inter-channel feature relationship as each feature map channel is considered a feature detector focusing on the \enquote{what} part of the input image.
-The input feature map's spatial dimensions are squeezed for computing the channel attention followed by aggregation while using both average-pooling and max-pooling to obtain two descriptors.
+The input feature map's spatial dimensions are squeezed to compute the channel attention followed by aggregation while using average-pooling and max-pooling to obtain two descriptors.
 These descriptors are forwarded to a three-layer shared multi-layer perceptron (MLP) to generate the attention map.
-Subsequently, the output of each MLP is summed element-wise and then passed through a sigmoid function as shown in Figure~\ref{fig:channels}(b).
+Subsequently, the output of each MLP is summed element-wise and passed through a sigmoid function as shown in Figure~\ref{fig:channels}(b).
 In summary, the channel attention is computed as